adamsjoe/lumiradx_tech_test/README.md

 **Creating a blog category returns null**

 This is something I would address with the dev team.
 The create blog category call simply returns a null.
 This isn't really helpful.
 From a test perspective alone, this means 3 levels of callbacks to enable the correct id number created to be used in the delete test.
-Not only does this add additional complexity to the test code but, in my opinion, is bad practice.
-The create call should, in my opinion, return a JSON object with what has been created.
+This approach creates additional complexity to the test code and, more importantly, increases the chattiness of the API which will result in an increased total execution time for the transaction of creating a new category, and impact the end user experience.
+By refactoring the create call to return a populated JSON object, or at the least an Id, this performance concern should be mitigated.

+The conversation around whether this represents a bug, an improvement, or is not relevant should involve both the Developer and the Product Manager so that the PM can appropriately prioritise the user experience.

 This is a classic bug vs feature argument, however I come down on the side of raising this as a **bug**